Chances are that you have seen a Vole before, but you had no idea that was one.

 When in the wild, the life expectancy of a vole is typically below half a year; however, it is conceivable that voles may live for almost (36 months) or three years in captivity.

-Their reproduction life is also quite interesting as they are able to begin reproduction at about three to four weeks of age; female voles can also birth a litter on a monthly basis.
+Their reproduction life is also quite interesting as they can begin reproduction at about three to four weeks of age; female voles can also birth a litter every month.

 They have a 21-day pregnancy duration that results in 3 to 6 babies.
 The Baby voles have it rough, though, as it is estimated that only 10% of them typically survive beyond their first week.